Nakadie/Hospital-Database/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+Versions
+1.0 (old)
+-Functionally complete but feature lacking with a .txt based database.

+1.5 (current)
+-Swapped the .txt database with proper SQL db.

-This is a sample project that I have worked on that is able to take inputs for a new patient and store it in a text file database I created then locate patients in the database to display their data.
+This is a sample project that I have worked on that is able to take inputs for a new patient and store it in a SQL database then locate patients in the database to display their data.

-I realize that SQL is a better database handling tool but at the time of completing the project I was under time constraints to push the project out quickly.
-I improvised a workable database using the knowlege I already have.
-I deliberately wrote my classes so that I will be able to implement SQL at a later date.

 Future Updates in order of planned implementation:
 - SQL upgrade. ### finished ####
 - Tests.
+- ORM.
 - Time stamped notes under patients file.
 - Ability to list all patients and select from a list.
 - Edit existing patients.
 - Improve search functionality by removing case sensitivity for names and allow spaces in names.